407 - Integrated Resource Management

 A study of the structure of freshwater ecosystemsand how aquatic communities are shaped by the unique physical and chemical poperties of flowing and standing fresh waters.
 Field trips to local streams and lakes illustrate the distribution and adaptations of freshwater organisms, while providing hands-on experience with limnological methods.
 Presquisites: BIOL 201, 202, 203.
 Three credits and lab.

 474 - Environmental Biology of Soils

 An introduction to the diversity of soil organisms and their roles in ecosystem processes.
 The nature of soil as habitat for bacteria, fungi, and animals, and the connections between soil and the eaboveground environment will be considered along with the role of soils and soil organisms in decomposition, nutrient cycling, plant nutrition and ecosystem succession.
 Students must complete a semester-long lab project.
 Prequisite: BIOL 203.
 Three credits and lab.
-(Offered 2018-2019 and in alternate years.)
+Not offered 2019 - 2020; next offered 2020-2021

 475 - Accessing the Biological Literature

 Library resources and on-line databases will be used to write an essay relevant to the honours student’s interest or thesis.
 Restricted to honours students.
 Three credits.

 An introduction to the principles of ethology drawing on examples from all animal phyla, with an emphasis on vertebrates.
 Students learn both the physiological and evolutionary bases of behaviour.
 Topics covered will span simple reflexes through complex social behaviours, including survival, predation, habitat selection, communication, and mating behaviours.
 Participation in field trips is required.
 Prerequisite: BIOL 201 or PSYC 230.
 Three credits and lab.

 Seminars on topics of major biological interest are presented by faculty members and visiting scientists.
 This course is required of all biology advanced majors and honours students in their final year of study.
 No credit.